UAlbanyArchives/mailbagit/docs/using_mailbagit/mailbagit-guided.md

 # mailbagit "guided" interface

-If you are not familiar with the traditonal [command-line interface]({{ site.baseurl }}/mailbagit), you can try the `mailbagit-guided` interface.
+If you are not familiar with the traditional [command-line interface]({{ site.baseurl }}/mailbagit), you can try the `mailbagit-guided` interface.
 This still uses the command line, but asks you detailed questions and runs `mailbagit` based on your responses.

 * [Download and install mailbagit]({{ site.baseurl }}/install).
 * [Download a sample MBOX file]({{ site.baseurl }}/data/account.mbox) for training and testing.